 The notes in the Scent of Liu Jo Perfume are are pretty well balanced perfume that doesn’t lean too far in any direction.
 This one has top notes of lemon, cardamom and violet, Mid notes of vanilla, fig and lily of the valley and base notes of musk, amber and sandalwood.
 On first sniff this is light and fresh, but as it settles down it starts to feel warmer, whilst still light.
 I really enjoy spritzing myself with this.

 So how’d it end up in my disappointing products?
 Longevity, after two hours I feel like it’s all but gone unless I force any skin it’s come in contact with under my nose.
 Whilst at the price I shouldn’t and wouldn’t expect longevity as some of my more potent and expensive perfumes, I do expect that I should still be able to smell some trace of it by the end of a work day, but alas I can not.

-This has become part of the first of my seasonal “products I’m trying to use up” series for 2018 (coming up this week) as over the past two years I’ve tried to declutter my perfume collection to only ones I love and can rely on, and sadly whilst I love this initially – it isn’t worth the cut.
+The Scent of Liu Jo Perfume has become part of the first of my seasonal “products I’m trying to use up” series for 2018 (coming up this week) as over the past two years I’ve tried to declutter my perfume collection to only ones I love and can rely on, and sadly whilst I love this initially – it isn’t worth the cut.

-It’s rare I actually have a perfume disappointment as I’d normally keep respritzing a perfume before commiting to buying it – but when it was the case of this, I only had my initial airport reaction (which was totally justified) before a blind amazon purchase a few months later.
+It’s rare I actually have a perfume disappointment as I’d normally keep respritzing a perfume before committing to buying it – but when it was the case of this, I only had my initial airport reaction (which was totally justified) before a blind amazon purchase a few months later.
 I knew I had to like it enough to get home and add it to my Amazon Wishlist – it’s a shame in the long run it hasn’t worked out.

 Have you blind bought a perfume and ended up disappointed?